smokephisticated/smokephisticated/pages/bongs/bongs.md

 <h2 class="heading-center">Best Bongs Under $20</h2>

 **Who said that you had to sacrifice quality for affordability?**
-Well, none of these are going to deliver the same blow as the --KRAKEN--; But whether you're low on funds, or just starting out; we got your back on providing you with your best budjet options.
+Well, none of these are going to deliver the same blow as the --KRAKEN--; But whether you're low on funds, or just starting out; we got your back by providing you with your best budget options.
 Below you'll find the most solid sub-$20 bongs and water pipes on the web right now.

 <h3 class="heading-center">For the novice smoker:</h3>